ATP Marrakech

 Dates

-The 2023 tournament will be held in the same week as the US Men’s Clay Court Championship, the Estoril Open, the San Luis Potosi Open, and the WTA tournaments in Charleston and Bogota.
+The 2024 ATP Marrakech tennis tournament will take place from the 1st to the 7th of April 2024, with the 2024 tournament being held in the same week as the US Men’s Clay Court Championship in Houston, the Estoril Open in Portugal, and the WTA tournaments in Charleston and Bogota.

 Players

-The official entry list for 2023 has now been released and below is a selection of the top players that were included in the 2023 singles entry list in Marrakech.
+The official entry list for the 2024 tournament in Marrakech has not yet been released but below is a selection of the top players who are expected to participate in the 2024 singles draw.

 • Christopher O’Connell